 Conception of a control prototype for the active optics of main mirrors in meter class telescopes.
-The active optics controls three electro mechanical actuators to aligns the main mirror to the oprical axis and at the same time serves for focussing.
-The control software has been implemented in C++ under Linux on a small Single Board Computer, located on the telescope.
-In addition, a graphical user interface app for Windows and a focusser driver for the ASCOM interface have been developped.
+The planned active optics system will control three electro mechanical actuators to align the main mirror to the optical axis and at the same time serves for focusing.
+The control software prototype has been implemented in C++ under Linux on a small Single Board Computer, located on the telescope.
+In addition, a graphical user interface application for Windows and a focuser driver for the ASCOM interface have been developed.

 Algorithms for the Adaptive Optics MACAO

 Evolution and optimization of real-time algorithms for the Adaptive Optics system MACAO (Multi Application Curvature Active Optics), e.g. non-linear piston control, saturation management, anti windup, waffle mode removal, etc. The algorithms have been designed and tested with MatLab and implemented in C++ for deployment on VMEbus systems with PowerPC CPUs under VxWorks.
 Further, maintenance of the control software for the high-voltage amplifier system for the deformable mirror has been provided.

 Coaching of the conception of two control cabinets for commercial meter class optical telescopes and their direct drive alt-azimuth and equatorial mounts.
 This included control of the mounts, holding brakes, fans, mirror flaps, temperature sensors, etc. The motion control sub-system has been designed for satellite tracking, which demands a very fast path movement, combined with a high pointing accuracy.
 Further, a concept for flexibility of the I/O sub-system to comply with individual customer requirements has been developed.